BA 2008, Combined Greek and Latin

 Nims Scholarship, 2006

-Assistant Professor of Classical and Mediterranean Studies, University of Michigan
+Associate Professor of Classical and Mediterranean Studies, University of Michigan

 This spring marks eight years since I graduate from UNC-Chapel Hill with a BA in Classical Languages.
 After leaving Chapel Hill, I obtained my masters from the University of Wisconsin-Madison, and then left the US to pursue my doctoral studies in Classics at the University of Warwick in the UK.
 I am now an Assistant Professor in Classical Philology and Mediterranean Studies at the University of Michigan.